 Issue/Opportunity Pla anning Direction Act ion Rationale Timeframe Transport Network 17 Mitigate traffic impacts on the local road network by utilising existing rights-of-way within the Town to provide alternative access for infill development.
 17.1 Undertake a needs assessment to determine the extent of upgrades, if any, to existing rights-of-way to provide vehicular access to infill development.
-Section 4.5.1 of Part 2 Short term (1-5 years) 18 Ensure transport noise impacts are appropriately addressed to ensure acceptable levels of acoustic amenity can be achieved through reasonable design measures.
-18.1 Consider establishing a Special Control Area for noise attenuation for land affected by transport noise.
-Section 4.5.1 of Part 2 Immediate (less than 1 year) Telecommunications 19 Ensure provision of telecommunications infrastructure to meet the needs of the community.
-19.1 Recommend support for the zoning table within the new Local Planning Scheme to make provision for telecommunications infrastructure in all zones.
-Section 4.5.2 of Part 2 Immediate (less than 1 year) Servicing 20 Ensure provision of essential services to meet the needs of the community.
-20.1 Liaise with servicing agencies to determine service infrastructure capacity within the Town and confirm that areas identified for intensification can be appropriately serviced as and when required.
-Section 4.5.3 of Part 2 Ongoing 21 Improve the amenity of the Town's streetscapes.
-21.1 Explore options for the undergrounding of power infrastructure within the suburb of Eden Hill.
+Section 4.5.1 of Part 2 Short term (1-5 years) Telecommunications 18 Ensure provision of telecommunications infrastructure to meet the needs of the community.
+18.1 Recommend support for the zoning table within the new Local Planning Scheme to make provision for telecommunications infrastructure in all zones.
+Section 4.5.2 of Part 2 Immediate (less than 1 year) Servicing 19 Ensure provision of essential services to meet the needs of the community.
+19.1 Liaise with servicing agencies to determine service infrastructure capacity within the Town and confirm that areas identified for intensification can be appropriately serviced as and when required.
+Section 4.5.3 of Part 2 Ongoing

+20 Improve the amenity of the Town's streetscapes.
+20.1 Explore options for the undergrounding of power infrastructure across the district.
 Section 4.5.3 of Part 2 Short term (1-5 years)